Who We Are

 Regional banks are the dependable backbone of the American economy, lending billions of dollars to consumers and small businesses across America.

 The Regional Bank Coalition formed with the common goal of advocating for appropriately tailored regulations which would allow regional banks to better serve their customers, communities, and economy.
-We’re advocating for a multi-factor system which develops a regulatory framework based on an institution’s entire risk profile instead of asset size.

 Why Regional Banks Are Different

 Regional banks operate a traditional banking business model: taking deposits and making loans, helping their customers to achieve their financial aspirations.
 Part of what sets regional banks apart is an emphasis on commercial and industrial lending to small- and medium-sized businesses.
 Smaller community banks find this role difficult to fulfill; the larger money center banks abandoned it long ago.